gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 That's why the Facebook Like button is an iframe.
 It doesn’t *have* to be one, but it gives enormous advantages to Facebook if it is.

-While it’s tempting to try to categorize embeds into separate groups like *ads*, *content embeds*, *payment portals*, and so on, very few embeds actually do only a single thing.
+While it’s tempting to try to categorize embeds into separate groups like *ads*, *content embeds*, *payment portals*, and so on, few embeds actually do only a single thing.

 There are clear-cut cases, but the same embed can also serve radically different purposes depending on who’s looking at it.